jeffreysternberg530/sp18-space-place/policies.md

 **Office Hours**

-My office is located in Meserve Hall Room 237.
+My office is located in Meserve Hall Room 237, with weekly office hours on Tuesdays from 1:00-2:30PM.
 Given the variability of student schedules, I will not be holding weekly office hours at a set time.
 Please email me to set up a time to meet that works for both of us.

 **Computers**